What's New!

 In 395 Theodosius died leaving the throne to his two young sons Arcadius and Honorius.

-He placed Honorius (who was then eleven) under the tutelage of Stilicho,
+He placed Honorius (who was then ten) under the tutelage of Stilicho,

 a general who had helped him in raising the army with

-which he had defeated Arbogasthes.
+which he had defeated Arbogastes.
 Although Theodosius did not mean to split the empire,

 historians traditionally associate Arcadius and Honorius